Villa of the Papyri: Excavations

 The House of Bourbon under King Charles VII of Naples issued excavations following the re-discovery of Herculaneum in 1738.
 Excavation work at Herculaneum was done through digging tunnels, and piercing walls, in an attempt to find treasures like paintings, statues and other ornaments to be exhibited in the Museum Herculanense, part of the King's Royal Palace in Portici.

 The Villa of the Papyri was discovered in 1750 by farmers when digging a well.
-The following excavation work was conducted first by Roque Joaquín de Alcubierre and later by the Swiss engineer Karl Jakob Weber, who worked under Alcubierre for King Charles VII of Naples.
+The following excavation work was conducted first by Roque Joaquín de Alcubierre and later by the Swiss engineer Karl Jakob Weber, who worked under Alcubierre for Charles VII of Naples.
 Initially the first papyri scrolls which were obtained in 1752 were thrown away due to the high number, then Bernardo Tanucci advised the King to study them.
 The King subsequently established a commission for the study of the papyri.

 Camillo Paderni who took part at the excavations and was possibly the first to transcribe papyri, noted in a letter dated 1754, "...in five places, where we might have expected to meet with busts or statues, the antients had been digging before us, and taken them away.
 The method, whereby they regulated their searches, seems to have been this: where the ground was pretty easy to work, they dug through it and where they met with the solid lava they desisted.
 But whether they were in want of money, or of hands, they certainly did not perfect their intention; as is plain from the statues, which we have found."

 Excavations were halted in 1765 due to complaints from the residents living above.
 The exact location of the villa was then lost for two centuries.
-In the 1980s work on re-discovering the villa began by studying 18th century documentation on entrances to the tunnels and in 1986 the breakthrough was made through an ancient well.
+In the 1980s, work on re-discovering the villa began by studying 18th century documentation on entrances to the tunnels and in 1986 the breakthrough was made through an ancient well.
 The backfill from some of the tunnels was cleared to allow re-exploration of the villa when it was found that the parts of the villa that survived the earlier excavations were still remarkable in quantity and quality.

 Excavation to expose part of the villa was done in the 1990s and revealed two previously undiscovered lower floors to the villa with frescoes in situ.
 These were found along the southwest-facing terrace of about 4 metres height.
 The first row of rooms lying below the arcade was evidenced by a series of rectangular openings along the façade.

 Limited excavations recommenced at the site in 2007 to preserve the remains when carved parts of wood and ivory furniture were discovered.
 Since then limited public access became available.